Dataset References¶

 .fetch(flag)interface for data access - Attribute management for scenario metadata

-- KPI calculation integration
+- KPI calculation integrations

 - Database caching support